An official website of the United States government

 September 25, 2025

 In his first C-NOte, Chief of Naval Operations Admiral Daryl Caudle emphasized that Sailors are the lifeblood of the Navy and must be well-trained, connected, and supported to meet rising global threats.
 He announced sweeping quality-of-life initiatives, including ending afloat living, modernizing galley services, streamlining uniforms, and improving digital connectivity across installations.
-ADM Caudle also committed to transforming the NAVADMIN process for clarity and revisiting pay systems to ensure timely and accurate compensation for every Sailor.

 [Former] Vice Chief of Naval Operations Talks “Get Real, Get Better” During Latest SGL at NPS